pammacdotnet/TypstPaper/paper.typ

 / `#include "mymodule.typ"`: inlines the _content_ (and only the content) from `mymodule.typ`.
 #set raw(lang: "typc")

 Modules do not give the user/developer any way to mark items as _public_ or _private_.
 Thus, every `let` statement in the whole module is exported (public).
-// Say that private/public can be achieved by re-exporting modules with main (lib.typ) file.
+Although this can be solved with re-exports.

 // Some users#footnote[https://justinpombrio.net/2024/11/30/typst.html] have suggested some _solutions_, such as extending `set/show` to user-defined functions (e.g., `set sequence(codon-sep: "-")`) and improving `show` to tweak elements without reimplementing them entirely, like adding decorations to headings robustly.